Kunstgussmuseum Lauchhammer

 Are there guided tours?

-Guided tours may be available, providing deeper insights into the exhibits and their significance.
+Guided tours may be offered, providing deeper insights into the exhibits and the craft of bronze casting.
+Check the official website for availability.

 What’s the best time to visit?